 3. Eat Plenty Of Fiber

 According to experts, fiber helps in slowing down the absorption and digestion of sugars, resulting in a gradual increase in blood sugar levels.
+To test your blood sugar levels, visit Priority lab testing.

 Fiber has two types, soluble and insoluble.
 According to studies, soluble fiber has significantly improved blood sugar levels of some people experiencing hyperglycemia, while insoluble fiber has not.